RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 What is so important about the resurrection?

 The resurrection is central to Christianity.
-St. Paul, in his letter to the church in Corinth, even wrote:
+In the New Testament, we read Paul's letter to the church at Corinth:

 Watch a film exploring the evidence for the resurrection here.